-"will you do me a favor?"
+"will you do me a favor?

 He looked down at the youthful gravity of her face, and said in amusement, "Of course, Sunday.
-What

-is it?"

-"Will you tell your detective to go

-"Will you tell your detective to go back to Denver and forget about finding your brother?"
+What is it?"
+"Will you tell your detective to go back to Denver and forget about find-ing your brother?"